 Rise and shine bright and early so you can take your time enjoying the spectacular scenic highway to Big Bear, Rim of the World Scenic Byway.

 In the winter or early spring, enjoy a day of getting your skies in snow at Big Bear Mountain and Snow Summit Ski Resort.
 In the summer, rent a boat and cruise the lake.
 Fall is great for climbing or hiking in nearby Holcomb Valley.

 Moon guides SoCal experts recommend a memorable stay at Sky Forest Inn which provides beautiful mountain views from their suites.

 Day 3: Death Valley

-For you final day, prepare to be blown away by the otherworldly beauty of Death Valley.
-Don’t miss the colorful hills of Artist’s Palette, the rolling Mesquite Sand Dunes, the desolate salt flats of Badwater Basin which lies 280 feet below sea level, and finally, catch a sunset at beautiful Zabriskie Point.
+For your final day, prepare to be blown away by the otherworldly beauty of Death Valley.
+Discover the lively Artist’s Palette, wander the Mesquite Sand Dunes, see the desolate Badwater Basin, 280 feet below sea level, and enjoy a sunset at beautiful Zabriskie Point.